enonic/old-xp-doc/doc/operations/clustering.rst

 So what about a 2 node cluster?
 It will be impossible to avoid a possible split-brain scenario with this setup.
 It's highly recommended to add one node as a tie-breaker.
-This node may act as a dedicated master node (with `node.data = false`, see :ref:`cluster-stability-settings`) which enables it to run on less expensive hardware since it will not handle any external requests.
+This node may act as a dedicated master node (with `node.data = false`, see :ref:`cluster-stability-settings`) which enables it to run on reduced hardware since it will not handle any external requests.

+A common practice for increased stability is setting up dedicated master nodes.
+These nodes will then never be affected by traffic peaks and can safely keep track of the cluster state.

 ..
 TIP::